MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/burstduration-element-sdn-interface-2-1-1.md

 - xml
 ---

-# BurstDuration element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# BurstDuration element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 The average burst duration, as specified in \[RFC3611\] section 4.7.2, is computed with a Gmin=16 for the received RTP packets.
 This metric is reported for audio streams when available. (ms)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information